 When should we cook baby back ribs on a trivet in the pressure cooker?

 However, if you’re discarding the cooking liquid in the pressure cooker afterwards or you’re using an already made/store-bought BBQ sauce, you should place the ribs on a trivet when cooking in the pressure cooker to preserve the flavors.

 Which cooking time is your favorite?

-Choose your favorite cooking time and start cooking some delicious Pressure Cooker Baby Back Ribs with our Pressure Cooker Ribs Recipe.
+Choose your favorite cooking time and start cooking some delicious Pressure Cooker Baby Back Ribs!

 What do you think of this cooking time test for Pressure Cooker Baby Back Ribs?
 Share with us in the comments! 🙂